Golf Tutorials

 A good rule of thumb:

-• Long Irons, Hybrids, and Fairway Woods: The ball moves progressively more forward, creeping towards the inside of your lead heel.
+• Long Irons, Hybrids, and Fairway Woods: The ball moves progressively more forward, towards the inside of your lead heel.

 The Fix: Using an Alignment Stick as a Visual Guide